-One of the best wrestling games ever made, WWF in Your House is an excellent game developed by Sculptured Software that, for once, offers much greater depth and variety than lackluster ports of Acclaim's arcade games that preceded it.
-The game gives you the opportunity to play as one of ten WWF wrestlers; Bret Hart, Owen Hart, Shawn Michaels, The British Bulldog, The Undertaker, Ahmed Johnson, Goldust, Vader, Hunter Hearst Helmsley, and The Ultimate Warrior.
+One of the best wrestling games ever made, WWF In Your House was developed by Sculptured Software and, for once, offers much greater depth and variety than the lackluster ports of Acclaim's arcade games that preceded it.
+You can play as one of ten WWF wrestlers; Bret Hart, Owen Hart, Shawn Michaels, The British Bulldog, The Undertaker, Ahmed Johnson, Goldust, Vader, Hunter Hearst Helmsley, and The Ultimate Warrior.
 Chris McMullen says it all about what makes this outstanding underdog so much fun in his review for Games Domain: |

 "WWF In Your House offers three different single player modes, and three different multiplayer modes.
 The former, once you have selected the costumed psycho you wish to play, pits you against a varying number of wrestlers, depending upon which option you have chosen; the hardest option has you facing wrestlers two and three at a time, culminating in a ten against one fight.
-Not for the ham-fisted; if your gaming diet consists totally of hex-based military strategy game, this is definitely not for you.
+Not for the ham-fisted; if your gaming diet consists totally of hex-based military strategy, this is definitely not for you.
 But for those of you still reading, be prepared for a tough fight.

 In WWF wrestling, each wrestler has his own trademark moves, such as the Undertaker's Tombstone slam, and all of these have been faithfully duplicated in WWF In Your House.
-These are executed by the usual sequence of keypresses some, but not all of which are listed in the manual.
+These are executed by the usual sequence of keypresses, some but not all of which are listed in the manual.
 There's none of the hyper-complicated 'spin the joypad five times, then press the seventh kick button with your foot' moves that most beat-em-ups are famous for; you can comfortably pull off most of these with the keyboard.
 Sculptured Software, the game's designers, have also added a number of other moves that you are less likely to see on television, such as fireballs, and stun attacks.
-Some characters can whip out various items such as chairs, cards, and headstones, and smack their opponents around the head with them.
+Some characters can whip out items such as chairs, cards, and headstones, and smack their opponents around the head with them.
+(HEADstone)

 Reviewed by: Underdogs